rudyhuynh/front-end-note/react5.md

 ## React State

+* Each React Component may (or may not) have a state.
+* State is the way for our components "react" to the data changes.
-Each React Component may (or may not) have a state.
-Everytime we change component's state, render() method will be called to rerender the component.
+* Everytime we change component's state, render() method will be called to rerender the component.

 ## Step 1: Prepare a component with initial state
 ````javascript